taektay/ee106/docs/source/lab8.rst

 Then, on the same terminal follow the above instructions of performing SSH, and obtain access on the TurtleBot by a new terminal.

-As the file is copied on the Burger, you can navigate to the `ee106s24` ROS package, and provide permission on the copied ROS node with the command `chmod +x left_wall_following.py`.
+As the file is copied on the Robot, you can navigate to the `ee106s24` ROS package, and provide permission on the copied ROS node with the command `chmod +x left_wall_following.py`.
 To execute your ROS node on the Turtlebot3, perform the following command on the SSH terminal,

   .. code-block:: bash